GuangxingHan/QA-FewDet/README.md

 ## Model training and evaluation on PASCAL VOC

 - We evaluate our model on the three splits as [TFA](https://github.com/ucbdrive/few-shot-object-detection).
-- Similarly as MSCOCO, we have two training stages, and two training steps during meta-training.
+- Similar as MSCOCO, we have two training stages, and two training steps during meta-training.
 - The training scripts for VOC split1 is
 ```
 sh scripts/meta_training_pascalvoc_split1_resnet101.sh